 - on the Home tab, right-click the panel in the 'Style Gallery'

 Your custom style will then apply automatically to the relevant parts of your document.

 Don't be tempted to select the text of your heading, enlarge the font, then bold it!
 This gives it a visual style, but assistive software will be unable to tell it apart from normal paragraph text.

 You must apply a Heading style.
 If it's the main title of the document, give it the style Heading 1.
-There should be only one Heading 1 in the document.

 Again, you can modify the size, colour etc within the Style Gallery on the Home tab.
 This is the safest and most consistent way to style your document.

 So that the document has a logical hierarchy, sub-sections within this should be set to Heading 3.
 Begin the next high-level section with a new Heading 2.

 Tables should be simple and carefully built, otherwise they can be confusing when read aloud by software.

 - using multiple header rows down the table.
 It's better to have separate tables, each with a header row.